VernierST/godirect-examples/web_vpython/readme.md

 - A Vernier Go Direct Device
 - A Chromebook, Windows® 10, macOS®, or Linux (including Raspberry Pi) computer
 - Access to glowscript.org.
-It is recommended to use the Chrome browser, though other browsers will work too.
+It is recommended to use the Chrome browser, though other browsers may work.

 ## About the godirect Web VPython library

-The `godirect` library for Web VPython is a JavaScript library that provides a series of functions that can be used in Web VPython.
+The `godirect` library for Web VPython is a JavaScript library that provides a series of functions that can be used to write Python code in Web VPython.
 These functions provide communication with Go Direct devices.
 Additionaly, the functions provide buttons, sliders, meters, and a chart for controlling data collection within Web VPython.

 Start your Web VPython program using the following command to get the library
 ```python